 In Theme 2, students examine how markets deal with the Central Economic Problem and how decisions are made by economic agents in markets.
 Theme 2 provides students with a microeconomic analysis of how markets function and how these markets may fail to achieve efficient and equitable outcomes.
 Students will be able to understand how market forces of demand and supply interact to bring about market equilibrium.
-Students will also examine the strategies of firms to achieve their objectives.
 In addition, students will be able to understand that while decisions made by consumers and producers are necessary for the functioning of markets, these decisions may lead to inefficient and inequitable outcomes.
 Students will be able to discuss how governments may intervene through public policy measures to improve efficiency and equity while recognising limitations, unintended consequences and possible trade-offs of government intervention.
 This theme provides students with insights into real-world microeconomic issues and also creates opportunities to deepen their economic reasoning and analytical skills, and to apply microeconomic concepts to both Singapore and the global economy.